robdodson/robdodson.github.com/source/_posts/2012-05-03-d3-basics-an-introduction-to-scales.markdown

 ### To Be Continued...

 Scales are a huge topic so we'll stop here for now.
-In the next post we'll talk about `linear`, `time` and `ordinal` scales.
-In my experience these are the big three, once you've mastered them everything else becomes a lot easier.
+In the next post we'll talk about `linear`, `time` and `ordinal` scales; once you've mastered them everything else becomes a lot easier.
 Stay tuned :)